Skip to menu Skip to content Skip to footer

 Research impacts

-A/Prof Sturgess' expertise in perioperative care has generated impact through several avenues.
+Professor Sturgess' expertise in perioperative care has generated impact through several avenues.
 He has contributed to Australian Healthcare Facility Guidelines (AusHFG), Safe Central Venous Access Checklist and Context Document (Clinical Excellence Queensland) and College of Anaesthetists (ANZCA) professional standards for the Post Anaesthetic Care Unit.

-Interprofessional education and collaboration has allowed impact spanning perioperative medication management, perioperative nutrition and perioperative nursing and implementation science.
+Inter-professional education and collaboration has allowed impact spanning perioperative medication management, perioperative nutrition and perioperative nursing and implementation science.

 Works